andyshutt-cf/bank-account-api/README.md

    dotnet test BankAccountUI.Tests
    ```

-## Running Tests
+## Running Tests Separately

-To run the tests in this project, follow these steps:

-1. Ensure you have the .NET SDK installed on your machine.
+### API Tests
-2. Open a terminal and navigate to the `BankAccountAPI.Tests` directory.
+1. Open a terminal and navigate to the `BankAccountAPI.Tests` directory.
-3. Run the following command to execute the tests:
+2. Run the following command to execute the tests:
    ```sh
    dotnet test
    ```

-For UI testing using Selenium:
+### UI Tests with Selenium:
 1. Ensure **Google Chrome** is installed on your system.
 2. Open a terminal and navigate to `BankAccountUI.Tests`.
 3. Run: